akoontz11/akoontz11.github.io/content/home/inaturalist.md

 title: "iNaturalist Observations"
 ---

-These are some of my recent observations from iNaturalist.
+These are some of my recent observations from iNaturalist, a platform near and dear to my hear
-If you want to see more, follow me there! [austinkoontz11](https://www.inaturalist.org/people/austinkoontz11)

 {{% raw %}}
 <style>
-/* Container */
+/* Main container */
 .inat-widget {
   font-family: -apple-system, BlinkMacSystemFont, "Segoe UI", Roboto, sans-serif;
   padding: 1rem 0;